Collective-Coders/basic_webpage/README.md

 ## 'Pulling' the latest code from Github

 'Pulling' from github is how you update your code with the latest from github.
-The key thing to know about pulling code is that it is *much more complicated* than you'd think.
+The key thing to know about pulling code is that it is much more *complicated* than you'd think.
 It's easy to run into problems!
-If you run into problems, be sure to ask me (Max) for help.
+If you run into any, be sure to ask for help.

 **NOTE:** I've been using git for about a year now, and I still run into problems with it, all the time!
-It's not a hard tool to use, it's just that there is a lot more going on with it than first meets the eye!
-Don't be intimidated, try stuff out and ask questions on google.
+Don't be intimidated!
+Try stuff out and ask questions on google.

 To pull code from github, you need to navigate to the directory where your code is, and run:

     git pull

-The basic process of updating your code can be seen below:
+When you run this command, expect to see something like the output below:

 ```
 maxbook:basic_webpage Max$ git pull